osquery/osquery/docs/wiki/introduction/sql.md

     </p>
     </details>
-- `conditional_to_base64`: Encode a string if and only if the string contains non-ASCII characters.
+- `conditional_to_base64`: Encode a string if and only if the string contains non-printable ASCII characters.
+(Specifically, it considers `0x20` through `0x7e` printable)
     <details>
     <summary>Conditional Base64 encode example:</summary>
     <p>